TeamSynergy/node-synergytube/README.md

 As hard as we can.

 ### What is currently working?
-Login, models should be finished
+Login, Creating your own Channel, Managing & Playback

 ### How do I install this?
 In order to use this you need some prerequisites: